4rtemis-4rrow/dotfiles/README.md

 ## Why?

-I made this config as my first proper rice after switching from KDE, as a power user, I wanted it to be perfect for that, but I also wanted to make it simple to use for beginners, while at the same time being as beautiful as possible, tokyo night was the perfect theme for that, offering high contrast in colors to make it easy to code with, at the same time having a great set of colors
+I made this config as my first proper rice after switching from KDE, as a power user, I wanted it to be perfect for that, but I also wanted to make it simple to use for beginners, while at the same time being as beautiful as possible, tokyonight was the perfect theme for that, offering high contrast in colors to make it easy to code with, at the same time having a great look, very few themes can top tokyonight

 ## Installation